Guided tours1h 45minFree cancellation up to 24h before

 • Wheelchair accessible, with special access to the monument

-• A 1.5-hour route covering the façades and the basilica interior
+• A 1h 45min route covering the façades and the basilica interior

 Our take